adityabaronia/COFFloader/COFF.md

 				}

 				else if (relocTable->Type == 4) {
-					// relocation table will hold the details of symbol where it is used.
+					// relocation table will hold the details of the symbol where it is used.
-					// but symbol table will hold the details of where details of the symbol is stored.
+					// but the symbol table will hold the details of where details of the symbols is stored.
 					// For ex.  there is a symbol for string "hello world" that is used in assembly.
 The assembly is present in .txt section
-					// where as the "hello world" will be present in .data section.
+					//whereas the "hello world" will be present in .data section.
-					// so, symbol table will hold the info of .data where as relocation table will hold the info of .text printf("The 32-bit relative address from the byte following the relocation. needed to make global variables to work correctly\n");
+					// so, the symbol table will hold the info of .data whereas relocation table will hold the info of .text printf("The 32-bit relative address from the byte following the relocation. needed to make global variables to work correctly\n");

-					symOffsetUsed = sectionMapping[i] /*current section in which we are parsing for symbol used*/ + relocTable->VirtualAddress;/*This virtual address is offset from the section where symbol is used*/
+					symOffsetUsed = sectionMapping[i] /*current section in which we are parsing for symbol used*/ + relocTable->VirtualAddress;/*This virtual address is offset from the section where the symbol is used*/

 					printf("symbol address from the newly allocated section: %x\n", symOffsetUsed);
 					printf("section number: %d\n", sTable[relocTable->SymbolTableIndex].SectionNumber);